-Despite we all know about the importance of paying bills on time, it’s quite common for entrepreneurs and business owners to find they are dealing with angry calls from vendors because of an overdue invoice payment.
+Despite we all know about the importance of paying bills on time, it’s quite common for entrepreneurs and business owners to find they are dealing with angry calls from vendors because of overdue invoice payment.
 They also often receive emails and other written threats from vendors.
 You need to know how to handle these for your business and to prevent vendors from charging a late fee.

 Step.1 Verify the invoice

-Before pushing through the payment, business owners should consider that it might NOT be their own fault since, in some cases, it’s an error on the supplier’s end.
+Before pushing through the payment, business owners should consider that it might NOT be their own fault.
+In some cases, it’s an error on the supplier’s end.
 This happens all the time.

 Perhaps the vendor has improper accounting records.
-It is just as plausible an explanation as the one where your accounting department is at fault for not making that particular payment.
+It is just as plausible an explanation as to the one where your accounting department is at fault for not making that particular payment.
 We have seen this happen many times where vendors fail to keep an account of unpaid invoices.
 They may lack the infrastructure or organization to send out bills in a timely manner.

 Step.2 Let your accounting process play out